Online Programs for a Certified Occupational Therapist Assistant

 Learn about the support work an occupational therapist aide provides to occupational therapists.
 Explore what knowledge and...

-Occupational therapy assistants work with occupational therapist and other healthcare professionals to provide care to patients...
+Occupational therapy assistants work with occupational therapists and other healthcare professionals to provide care to...

 Learn about the duties of a certified occupational therapist assistant.
 Explore the training and skills required, along with...

 Learn how to become an occupational therapist.
 Research the education requirements, licensure information and experience...

 - Physical Therapist Assistant: Educational Requirements

 - Rehabilitation Therapist Assistant: Job Description and Requirements

 - Marine Mechanical Engineering Schools and Colleges

 - Assistive & Rehabilitation Technology Graduate Certificate Programs

 - Employment Specialist: Education Requirements and Career Information